About Me

 A heart parasitized, I venture into this world of intricate mysteries with a passion.
 From the tropical diversity in India and Taiwan, the golden wheat blowing in the wind and the captivating beauty of the desert and Mediterranean atmospheres in Israel and Greece, the peaceful Scandinavian beauty in Sweden to the waves in Fiji and to the astonishing Australia and currently in and around the smokey mountains of Tennessee.
 I aim to continue my adventures in this world!

-Diversity of parasitoids of wood boring beetles .Diversity of parasitoids of Japanese maple scale &
+The diversity of parasitoids of Japanese maple scale

 I worked under the guidance of Prof. Michal Segoli (The incomparable) for three years in Ben Gurion University of the Negev: